-BACHELOR OF APPLIED SCIENCE DEGREE IN ORGANIZATIONAL LEADERSHIP sufficient electives and upper level hours to complete the degree.
+BACHELOR OF APPLIED SCIENCE DEGREE IN ORGANIZATIONAL LEADERSHIP

 The Bachelor of Applied Science (BAS) degree with the specialization Organizational Leadership is offered under the administrative oversight of the Department of Business Administration.
 Questions, interpretations, and exceptions to policy should be presented to the Department Chair.